mcalthrop/junit-sandbox/step-1/introducing-junit.md

 ## Taking it further

-We'll now add a couple more tests, and look at a simple way of optimising the tests.
+We'll now add a couple more tests, look at a simple way of optimising the tests, and testing for a thrown exception when an invalid parameter is provided.

 ### Test setting the start value